ferrucc-io/ferruccio/content/posts/company-size.md

 * No part of the development process is not your responsibility
 * You're innovating and building something new, you don't have a lot of bug fixing or maintenance work to do
 * You'll likely have to directly do some Customer Support work, which will increase your understanding and empathy with the problem you're solving for users.
+* After interviewing you know who you'll be working with.

 Here are the worst things: